 Whether you are an expectant mother considering adoption for your unborn child or a woman who placed her child for adoption decades ago, one simple fact remains: birth mothers face challenges and emotions that are unique.
 It is common to feel that friends and family (no matter how well-meaning) don’t quite understand what’s going on with your mind and in your heart.
 However, there are birth mother support groups and systems.

 When I placed my son for adoption 21 years ago, I experienced emotions that I didn’t know were possible.
 I grieved someone who was still alive and well.
 I felt pride for helping a family to become complete.
 As much as my loved ones wanted to help and to listen, I knew that they couldn’t fully comprehend my feelings because they had never been in my situation.
 It wasn’t until I found an online birth mother support group that I finally felt connected with other women who had walked similar journeys.

 There is, no doubt, a bond between people who have experienced similar experiences, especially if they had an element of trauma to them.
 I have heard it said that soldiers who have been to war together feel a kinship, as they have walked a road many will never comprehend.
 Birth mothers are soldiers too, albeit of a different kind.
-Regardless of the circumstances surrounding your specific adoption, it can be helpful to know that there are those who have also felt the joy of bringing a life into the world, the pain of saying goodbye, and faced many of the similar questions and challenges that you have gone through.
-There is strength in numbers, and there is power and solace in knowing that you are not alone.
+Regardless of the circumstances surrounding your specific adoption, it can be helpful to know that some have also felt the joy of bringing a life into the world, the pain of saying goodbye, and faced many of the similar questions and challenges that you have gone through.
+There is strength in numbers, and there are power and solace in knowing that you are not alone.
 Birth mother support groups can offer a safe place to vent, to share your joys and milestones, or to speak about your grief without the fear of judgment.